Careers

 We recognize our interns are not employees, however, they are an integral part of our clinical teams.
 Interns are considered primary therapists and carry a limited caseload of clients while supervised by experienced and trained clinicians.
 The limited caseload provides time for a variety of tasks including training, supervision, case consultation, case management, documentation (such as service notes, treatment planning, appropriate screenings, etc.), and maintenance of assigned client files.

-Interns in the Mental Health Department can be part of our Office Based Teams either in Shoreline, Bothell or Edmonds; or can be part of the School Based Team based out of one of our Shoreline offices (working primarily with Edmonds, Northshore, Shoreline and Mukilteo districts).
-The first month of internship is focused on providing training and structure to help begin the journey as a clinician.
-Interns fill out a “timesheet” every month to keep track of their schedule and hours with CHS.
-In a “typical” 20-hour-a-week, you will spend approximately 60% in direct service, 20% in indirect service delivery such as documentation and 20% in training and supervision.
-A typical internship caseload will consist of 12-15 clients.
+Interns in the Mental Health department can join either our office-based teams in Shoreline or Edmonds, or our school-based team, which operates out of one of our Shoreline offices and primarily serves the Edmonds, Everett, Shoreline, and Mukilteo school districts.
+The first month of the internship is dedicated to training and providing structure to help interns begin their journey as therapists.
+Interns are required to complete a monthly timesheet to track their schedule and hours with CHS.
+In a typical 20-hour workweek, interns will spend approximately 60% of their time in direct service, 20% in indirect service (such as documentation), and 20% in training and supervision.
+A standard caseload for an intern will range from 12 to 15 clients.

-Our Mental Health Department accepts approximately 9 master’s level interns each year.
-Office Based MH Interns work onsite, and School Based MH Interns are working onsite at schools assigned (typically one or two schools).
+Our Mental Health department accepts approximately 9 master’s level interns each year.
+Office Based interns work onsite, and School Based interns work onsite at assigned schools (typically one or two schools).

-Note: The stipend will be received after completing each quarter of internships at CHS to help defray the personal costs of interning.
+The stipend will be received after completing each quarter of the internship at CHS to help defray the personal costs of interning.
 Stipends are considered taxable by the IRS and interns who are paid $600 or more in a calendar year will receive a 1099-NEC tax form with the reported income from CHS.
 “Quarters” will be determined based on the onboarding date of the intern.

 School-based Mental Health: In providing mental health treatment to children and youth, often the easiest place to meet with our clients is at their schools.
 Based mostly out of our Shoreline location, school-based interns will be assigned to various schools in several school districts such as Edmonds, Shoreline, Everett, and Mukilteo School Districts.
-The emphasis of this internship is providing structured, systemic care for clients within their schools, connecting with families, educators, and school staff to provide well-rounded supports for the client.
-We work with such issues as depression, suicidal ideation, anxiety, trauma, grief and loss, crisis, family disruptions and transitions, to name a few.
+The emphasis of this internship is providing structured, systemic care for clients within their schools, connecting with families, educators, and school staff to provide well-rounded support for clients.
+We work with issues such as depression, suicidal ideation, anxiety, trauma, grief and loss, crisis, family disruptions and transitions, to name a few.

 Eligibility

 Graduate students pursuing MHC (Mental Health Counseling), MACP (Master of Counseling Psychology), MFT (Marriage and Family Therapy), and MSW (Master of Social Work) are all eligible to apply.
 If your degree program differs from those listed, please inquire about your eligibility.
 We try to accommodate supervision needs as best as we can, however, it is not guaranteed that we are able to fulfill a particular program’s requirements.
 CHS and the applicant’s school must have a signed learning agreement completed by the start of their internship start date.
-Interns are expected to complete a minimum of 700 hours (approximately 20 hours per week for at least 10 months).
-Minimum internship period commitment: September until last week of June.
-Internships start date will be negotiated with intern, school, and agency.
-For our Mental Health Department, Tuesday is required for weekly staff meetings and onsite training.
-Please note that start and ending dates of internships are determined by CHS calendar and not the interns’ program schedules.
+Interns are expected to work at least 20 hours per week for at least 10 months.
+The minimum internship period is September until the last week of June.
+The internship start date will be negotiated with intern, school, and agency.
+For our Mental Health Department, Tuesday is a required workday for interns due to weekly staff meetings.
+Please note that start and end dates of internships are determined by CHS calendar and not the interns’ program schedules.

 Internship Application Process

-MH Internships begin in the fall of each year.
-In 2024, orientation will take place September 9th 2024 from 9am – 3pm.
-Interns need to complete and send our Intern Application and resume to be considered.
-Once CHS Leadership can review your application, you may be invited to join other applicants for a group or individual interview.
+Mental health internships begin in the Fall of each year.
+In 2025, orientation will take place September 8th, 2025, from 9am – 4pm.
+Interns are required to complete and send in the intern application and resume to be considered.
+Once CHS leadership can review your application, you may be invited to join other applicants for an in-person group or individual interview.

-The first round of applications for Mental Health Internships take place at the beginning of March.
-A completed application packet identifying program preference must be sent to .
-In your subject line please specify program (i.e., Office Based Mental Health, and/or School Based Mental Health.
-Students can apply to multiple placements.)
+The first round of applications for our Mental Health Internships take place at the beginning of March.
+In your subject line please specify program preference (i.e., Office Based Mental Health, and/or School Based Mental Health).
+Students can apply to multiple placements.

-Our in-person 90-minute interviews for the first round of applications will be held on Thursday, March 7th from 12:00pm – 1:30pm in either our Edmonds or Shoreline location.
-We will let applicants know specific location closer to the date.
-Our second round of interviews will be on Thursday, April 11th from 12:00pm-1:30pm.
+Our in-person 90-minute interviews for the first round of applications will be held on Thursday, March 6th from 12:00pm–1:30pm in Shoreline.
+Our second round of interviews will be on Thursday, April 17th from 12:00pm–1:30pm.
 Applicants will know of decisions a week after interviews.

 MH Internships Documents: